Otto Tief: Aftermath

-Otto Tief was arrested by the Soviet authorities on 10 October 1944.
-In 1945 he was sentenced to ten years of imprisonment in the Siberian Gulag.
-Returning to Estonia in 1956, he was forced to leave for Ukraine until 1965, when he was permitted to return to the Baltic region to live just beyond the Estonian border in Latvia.
-When Tief died on 5 March 1976, the Soviet security services would not allow his burial in the national cemetery in Tallinn.
-When Estonia regained independence in 1991, he was reinterred there in 1993, in the presence of a large number of people who came to honour him.
+Otto Tief was arrested by the Soviet NKVD on 10 October 1944.
+In 1945, the Soviet occupation authorities sentenced him to ten years of imprisonment in the Siberian Gulag.
+While in imprisonment, in January 1953, he was removed in absentia from the Estonian government-in-exile by August Rei.
+After being able to return briefly to Soviet-occupied Estonia in 1955, Tief was again forced to live in exile in Soviet Ukraine until 1965, when he was permitted to relocate closer to home, and he could then reside just on the other side of the Estonian border in Latvia.
+When Tief died on 5 March 1976, the Soviet security services would not allow his burial in Estonia.
+After Estonia regained independence in 1991, Tief was reinterred and reburied in his home country, in the national cemetery in Tallinn, in 1993.

 Tief's symbolic significance

-Tief held power for only a brief period of time (18-22 September 1944), and his efforts were rapidly undone by the invading Red Army.
-However, Tief's actions have immense symbolic and legal significance, as his proclaiming of the restoration of the Republic of Estonia, as well as the accompanying raising of the Estonian flag atop the tower of Pikk Hermann high above Tallinn at the seat of power in the Toompea quarter negates Soviet historiography's claims, according to which the invasion of Estonia by the Red Army in September 1944 constituted "the liberation of Estonia".
-Although the attempt to restore Estonian independence in September 1944 did not succeed, the Tief government proved to be an integral and indispensable part of the de jure continuity of the Republic of Estonia, upon which the current state rests.
+Tief held power for only a brief period of time (18–22 September 1944), and his efforts were rapidly undone by the invading Red Army.
+However, Tief's actions have immense symbolic and legal significance, as his proclaiming of the restoration of the Republic of Estonia, as well as the accompanying raising of the Estonian flag atop the tower of Pikk Hermann high above Tallinn at the seat of power in the Toompea quarter negates Soviet historiography's claims, according to which the invasion of Estonia by the Soviet Red Army in September 1944 constituted "the liberation of Estonia".
+Although the attempt to restore Estonian independence in September 1944 did not succeed, the Tief government proved to be an integral and indispensable part of the de jure continuity of the Republic of Estonia.

 Commemoration

-In February 2007, the Riigikogu decided to commemorate the actions of Tief's government by proclaiming 22 September to be the annual "Day of Resistance".
-22 September 1944 was the day, several days after the departure of Nazi Germany's occupying forces, that the invading Red Army took over the administrative centre of Tallinn, tore down the Estonian national flag, and replaced it with the Red Banner, the symbol of Soviet occupation.
+In February 2007 the Estonian parliament decided to commemorate the actions of Tief's government by proclaiming 22 September the annual "Day of Resistance".
+22 September 1944 was the day, several days after the departure of Nazi Germany's occupying forces, that Stalin´s invading Red Army took over the administrative centre of Tallinn, tore down the Estonian national flag, and replaced it with the Red Banner, the symbol of Soviet occupation.